avajs/ava/docs/recipes/jspm-systemjs.md

-# JSPM + SystemJS for ES6
+# JSPM + SystemJS for ES2015

-It requires a special loader helper to correctly resolve `import`s of JSPM Packages when using AVA.
+It requires a special loader helper to correctly resolve `import`s of JSPM packages when using AVA.

 ## Setup